 Let’s Run Away, The Bottle and the Booze and Ain’t Gonny Buy My Ring

-The first song on the Album, Let’s Run Away, explodes with lust-dreamed conspiracy.
+The first song on the Album, Let’s Run Away (V. Niemann), explodes with lust-dreamed conspiracy.
 It depicts two illicit lovers rendezvousing after dark and sets down a marker; that anything is possible in this album.

 Let’s Run Away envisages shadows of casting lights, evokes liaisons beyond the carousel at night and pictures two figures fashioned in starlight.
 The story of stolen kisses, hearts entwined and a performer in flight, provides an impressively strong start to the album, whilst, also letting you know that, ‘boy, these musicians can play’.